fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 </pre>
 I have at least three dozen functions I have defined in shell scripts located in the <code>~/Shell</code> directory, but here I will mention some of the more interesting, or useful ones for Sabayon users, in general.

-<h2>Interesting Scripts[8.
-Which is in the eye of the beholder of course, you may not find these interesting at all]</h2>
+## Interesting Scripts[8.
+Which is in the eye of the beholder of course, you may not find these interesting at all]
 You may have noticed that I am hosting HTML versions of several Linux man pages within the <code>/man</code> subdomain of this blog.
 I generate them using a function contained within <code>~/Shell/man.sh</code> called <code>manhtml</code>.
 For example, to generate <a href = "http://linux.x10host.com/blog/man/emerge.1.html">emerge.1.html</a> I ran <code><span class = "codeu">user $</span> &nbsp;manhtml 1 emerge</code>.
 Here are the contents of <code>~/Shell/man.sh</code> (showing all the contents as <code>manhtml</code> depends on other functions to work):
 <pre lang = "bash" title = "~/Shell/man.sh">
 # Copy man page from /usr/share/man/... to ~/Documents/Manpages